Ellendar/Z2Randomizer/PatchNotes.md

 # Z2Randomizer Changelog

+## Version 4.3.12 - May 12, 2024

+- Fixed a bug where hidden kasuto / 3-eyed rock could incorrectly select locations that were already placed under some circumstances in volcano biomes.

 ## Version 4.3.11 - May 10, 2024

 - Fixed a bug where the basement guard in New Kasuto could tell you an incorrect number of required containers.